DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 We shared the lo-fi prototypes with the group.
 Each participant presented their prototype and other participants asked questions.

 **Offline work:**
 - ODDD facilitators developed a survey to gather feedback on the prototypes.
-In design studios, participants provide feedback in real time.
+In design studios, participants provided feedback in real time.
 Since most of this group was new to design studios, we changed this studio’s format to fit the participants’ needs for more anonymous feedback.
 Only the designers knew who submitted each survey, so that they could ask follow-up questions as needed.
 - Participants gave feedback on the prototypes via survey.

 ### Studio 3